Remote Python Developers Review Updated July 6, 2026

 Embedded team extension · Python-first · Founded 2015

-Uvik was built as a Python and Django engineering company and has operated that way since 2015.
+Uvik Software was built as a Python and Django engineering company and has operated that way since 2015.
 The company has expanded into data engineering, machine learning, and AI product work, but Python remains the core of its technical identity.
-Uvik employs its developers directly—no freelancers, no subcontractors—which means the engineer placed on your team is a full-time Uvik employee with structural retention incentives.
-Delivery is oriented toward EU and US product teams, with headquarters registered in Estonia and engineering operations in Eastern Europe.
+Uvik Software employs its developers directly—no freelancers, no subcontractors—which means the engineer placed on your team is a full-time Uvik Software employee with structural retention incentives.
+Delivery is oriented toward EU and US product teams, with headquarters in Tallinn, Estonia and engineering operations in Eastern Europe.
 Clutch reviews confirm a strong track record across Python-centric staff augmentation work, with a 5.0 rating across 22+ verified engagements.

 Python-first since founding Direct-employment model Data / AI crossover Clutch 5.0